rbnali/easy-googlemaps/README.md

 # easy-googlemaps

-An easy to use Python script to get latitude and longitude coordinates from addresses using Google Maps API.
+An easy to use Python script to get latitude and longitude coordinates from a CSV file with addresses using Google Maps API.

 # Requirements